stooblie/capstone_fighting_fake_news/README.md

 ### **1. Data Collection & Storage**

-  In order to collect the images for analysis, I constructed a web scraper using the Python library Scrapy.
+  The project used a web scraper built with the Python library Scrapy to collect the data.
 This framework made it possible to easily build a fast web scraper with automatic image and file pipelines into AWS S3.
-I built unique scrapers with distinct start urls and AWS S3 folder feeds for each 'topic' a user might be interested in.
+The project includes unique scrapers with distinct start urls and AWS S3 folder feeds for each 'topic' a user might be interested in.

   The data includes images, image urls, text, and page urls from the web pages.
 Having the page urls allows the user to return to the websites and collect additional information as necessary.